Ben Weinman: Equipment

 At the 2014 NAMM Show ESP announced the release of Weinman's first signature guitar, the BW-1, which is based on the company's PS-1 "Xtone" model.
 He is also known for frequently playing the ESP H and MH series.
 Weinman has been seen using a variety of amps in the studio, ranging from a Bogner Uberschall, a Laney GH50L and a Marshall JCM, but he mainly uses Mesa/Boogie Triple Rectifiers and a Mark V for live performances.
 In addition to playing guitar, Weinman occasionally plays a Fender Precision Bass in live performances with The Prodigy.

 Personal life

-Ben Weinman is currently not married, but has an adopted son and a daughter.
-Following the disbandment of The Dillinger Escape Plan, he established an animal sanctuary on his home in New Jersey.
+Ben Weinman has an adopted son and a daughter.
+Following the disbandment of The Dillinger Escape Plan, he established an animal sanctuary on his home in New Jersey..
+In 2024, he opened the apothecary-inspired Alkemy Coffee in Flemington, NJ with his now-wife Valentina Killough who is a certified aromatherapist and herbalist.

 Weinman has supported the You Rock Foundation which seeks to spread awareness about depression and appeared in one of its video campaigns.
 He has been vocal about his choice not to drink, smoke or use other recreational drugs Weinman follows a pescetarian lifestyle.